Suicide

 Posted: 2005

 Life is a wonderful, incredible free gift.
 We should be accepting every moment of it joyfully.
 But we don't.
-Instead most of us think of suicide at some point in our lives.
+Instead many of us think of suicide at some point in our lives.
 We hunger for love and meaning but the world can be very harsh and confusing and some people, like 11-year-old Volodya, just have no idea where to look.

 Page Contents